 Skills testing must be administered and completed in the following order: Pre-trip, Basic Vehicle Control Skills and then On-Road Skills.
-Scores for passing partial segments of the skills test, completed during the initial CLP 180 day issuance term, are not valid after renewal of the CLP.
+Scores for passing partial segments of the skills test, completed during the initial CLP issuance term, are not valid after expiration of the CLP.
 If you have not completed all skills testing requirements during the initial permit period term any previously passed segments would have to be retaken.
-If you are unable to complete all required testing during the initial or renewal CLP periods you would be required to retake the required written examinations to obtain a new CLP.
+If you are unable to complete all required testing during the initial CLP period you would be required to retake the required written examinations to obtain a new CLP.